Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 Different Types of Firewalls

-Different firewalls may be separated into several groups based on their overall design and function.
-Firewalls and its types are generally categorized into:
+Different types of firewalls may be separated into several groups based on their overall design and function.
+Firewalls types are generally categorized into:

 One of the earliest and most “basic” types of firewall architecture, It acts as a checkpoint in a network’s routing or switching infrastructure.
 The firewall does a surface-level inspection of data packets passing through the router, looking at things like the source and destination IP addresses, the packet type, the port number, and so on, but without really opening the packet to see what’s within.
 If the data packet doesn’t make it through the checkpoint, it is immediately discarded.